brucemack/Si5351-Console/README.md

 Si5351/A Console
 ================

-A simple Arduino sketch that Makes most Si5351/A functions available in command-line form.
+A simple Arduino sketch that makes most Si5351/A functions available in command-line form using a serial terminal.
 This is very useful during the bring-up/debug of home-brew radio projects.
 Once things are working properly some rig-specific firmware is generally needed.

 All three clocks on an Si5351 can be controlled independently.